jakobgerstenlauer/RottenOnions/README.md

 Data was downloaded from the [CollecTor] (https://collector.torproject.org/) website of the Tor project.
 It describes Tor relay servers and was gather over eleven years from 2007 to 2017.

+A glossary of Tor terminology can be found here: https://gitweb.torproject.org/torspec.git/tree/glossary.txt

 To understand the structure of the data, let's have a look at the following recent log file: https://collector.torproject.org/recent/relay-descriptors/consensuses/2017-05-03-19-00-00-consensus